nodesman/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/sg-accel/sg-accel-config.md

 permalink: guides/sync-gateway/accelerator/config/index.html
 ---

-You can specify the runtime behavior of a Sync Gateway Accelerator node in a configuration file.
-Most of the properties in the Sync Gateway configuration also apply to Sync Gateway Accelerator.
-There are two places in the configuration file that specific to a deployment that uses Sync Gateway Accelerator.
+The runtime behavior of a Sync Gateway Accelerator node can be specified in the configuration file.
+The following information must be provided:

-  - Cluster information
+  - **Cluster information:** the location of the data bucket used by the Sync Gateway nodes.
-  - Channel index
+  - **Channel index information:** the location of the channel bucket used by the Sync Gateway Accelerator nodes.

 The following configuration contains both of these.